-A maximum of 3 million shares may be the subject of stock awards, such as restricted stock or restricted stock unit awards.
-The terms, conditions and limitations applicable to grants of restricted stock and restricted stock units will be determined by our Compensation Committee.
+A maximum of 3 million shares may be the subject of stock awards, such as restricted stock or restricted stock units will be determined by our Compensation Committee.
 Restricted stock and restricted stock units will be subject to a restriction period totaling at least three years from the grant date (the vesting, lapse, or termination of which may be no more rapid in combination than pro rata over three years), except that the Compensation Committee may provide for earlier vesting upon a change of control or termination of employment by reason of death, disability or retirement.
 Furthermore, up to 1.5 million shares of stock may be issued as restricted stock or restricted stock units having a restriction period of three years or less.